 Timo joined Watsi on March 12th, 2013.
 Six years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timo's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.
+Timo's most recent donation supported Anthony, a 14-year-old boy from Kenya, to fund a colostomy.

 Natalia, who is 13 years old, lives in the mountains above La Paz with her parents and two younger brothers.
 Natalia was born with a cardiac condition called atrial septal defect, in which a hole exists between the two upper chambers of her heart.
 Because of this hole, blood leaks out without passing through the chambers of her heart to gather oxygen, leaving Natalia weak and short of breath.
 Fortunately, Natalia's family sought care through our medical partner, Haiti Cardiac Alliance, and Natalia is now scheduled for corrective surgery on January 17th, at Hospital del Niño Dr. Ovidio Aliaga Uría.
 During the surgery, doctors will sew a patch over the hole in Natalia's heart, enabling her to live a healthy life.
 Another organization Gift of Life International has contributed $3,000 and our medical partner is seeking your help to fund the remaining $1,500 needed for this life-saving procedure.
 Natalia said: "I am looking forward to this surgery so that I can go to school without feeling tired."